hazzaaclark/bible/README.md

 # bible
-Fast and Reliable API for NETBible - Psalms 27: 1-3
+Fast and Reliable Bible for your Command Line needs - Psalms 27: 1-3

 # Features: